TomLany/NOAA-Weather-Grabber/readme.md

 You need to save the `weather.php` file on the web server where you will be using it.

 ### Set the Configuration
-A couple of configuration variables at the top need to be modified to make this work with your setup.
-See the top of `weather.php`.
+A few configuration variables at the top of `weather.php` need to be modified to make this work with your setup.
 What to enter for each variable:

 #### `CACHEDATA_FILE_PATH`
 Enter the full file path to the location where you want this script to save its data, including the trailing slash.
 Make sure the script has access to this location (the directory is writable).
 It's a good idea to save the data outside of the web tree, so that other people can't view the cached data directly on the web.
 For example, if your username is bubba and you want to store data in a folder on your server called weather, you might type `/home/bubba/weather/`.